stratika/GPULlama3.java/README.md

 </td>
 <td style="vertical-align: middle; padding-left: 20px; border: none;">
 <strong>Llama3</strong> models written in <strong>native Java</strong> automatically accelerated on GPUs with <a href="https://github.com/beehive-lab/TornadoVM" target="_blank"><strong>TornadoVM</strong></a>.
-This project allows you to run Llama3 inference efficiently, leveraging TornadoVM's parallel computing features for enhanced performance.
+Runs Llama3 inference efficiently using TornadoVM's GPU acceleration
 <br><br>
-Builds on <a href="https://github.com/mukel/llama3.java">Llama3.java</a>, based on the original <a href="https://github.com/meta-llama/llama3">Llama 3</a>, <a href="https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1">3.1</a>, and <a href="https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/">3.2</a> models, with TornadoVM support for parallelism and hardware acceleration.
+Currently, supports <strong>Llama3</strong> and <strong>Mistral</strong> models in the GGUF format.
 <br><br>
-Thanks to <a href="https://github.com/mukel">Alfonso² Peterssen</a> for the original implementation of Llama3.java.
-<br><br>
+Builds on <a href="https://github.com/mukel/llama3.java">Llama3.java</a> by <a href="https://github.com/mukel">Alfonso² Peterssen</a>.
-Previous intergration of TornadoVM and Llama2 it can be found in <a href="https://github.com/mikepapadim/llama2.tornadovm.java">llama2.tornadovm</a>.
+Previous integration of TornadoVM and Llama2 it can be found in <a href="https://github.com/mikepapadim/llama2.tornadovm.java">llama2.tornadovm</a>.
 </td>
 </tr>
 </table>